cpa8876/dm-ds-cdo-may24-jenkins/README.md

 sudo docker ps -a
 ```

+### Step 6)  Create a script shell file "init-k3d.sh" to create my infrastructure

+This script create an infrastructuture with:
-### Step 6)  Create a init-k3d.sh to create my infrastructure with  one server jenkins, one loadbalancer to access to a cluster k3d  composed by one control master and two workers
+- one server jenkins,
+- one loadbalancer to access to a cluster k3d  composed by :
+&nbsp; &nbsp; - one control master
+&nbsp; &nbsp; - and    two workers

 #### S-6.1)  Create a container Docker for jenkins with a Docker-compose.yml
 ```md
 # /home/cpa/Documents/CPA/44_JENKINS/DM.JENKINS/DM-SP04-C04-JENKINS-CPA-MAY2024/dm-ds-cdo-may24-jenkins/docker-compose.yml